kammitama5/kammitama5.github.io/_posts/2021-8-12-Thursday-August-12th.md

 away at something for years and years and finally make headway.
 It's worth it to achieve something you've set out to do for years.
 - Oh, and the MSR award is finally processed!
 Hooray!

+## Internship
+- As was leaked in my slides from my last post (that I presented to the MSR lab), I received a return offer and an offer for full-time to join the team if I'd like after my PhD.
+So hooray!

 ## Book Club
 - I've been working with an R book club group (8 or 9 of us) on chapters of the book, Open Statistics, and this week I had to do a 15 minute summary.
 In about three weeks, I will have to prepare exercises in R or by hand for the group to work on for about 45 minutes to an hour.